Abraka: Social and political structure

-The first rulers succeeded directly from father to first son: Avweake was succeeded by his son Orovworho (Anaja) Anaja is an Abrakanised Itshekiri word for Alaja, who established contact with Prince Ginuwa, the founder of the Itsekiri kingdom.
+The first rulers succeeded directly from father to first son: Avweake was succeeded by his son Orovworho (Anaja) Anaja is an Abrakanised Itsekiri word for Alaja, who established contact with Prince Ginuwa, the founder of the Itsekiri kingdom.
 Orovworho was succeeded by his son, Ogwezi.
 However, due to Ogwezi's autocratic and tyrannical rule, the institution of Ovie was abolished upon his death.
 It was replaced by the system of Omorovie (a Regent), where the oldest surviving male citizen from the Oruarivie section would act as the ruler.